Holiday

 - (1) 20 days per fiscal year (from April 1st to the following March 31st)

-*Staff employed part way through a fiscal year will be allocated leave days according to the period left in the fiscal year.
+*Staff employed part way through a fiscal year will be granted the number of days corresponding to the length of their employment for that year.

-*Date and days of annual paid leave differs for fixed-term staff and part-time staff depending on their hire date, employment period, etc. - (2) Acquisition units are one day, half day, and hour.
+*The date when annual paid leave is granted and the days of annual paid leave differs for fixed-term staff and part-time staff depending on the date of employment and the length of employment, etc. - (2) Acquisition units are one day, half day, and hour.

 ○Sick leave